1. Home

 Unfortunately, being good at your job does not prevent age discrimination.
 That is why postdoc researcher Jelle Lössbroek from Utrecht University advises a mixed selection committee.
 His research showed that managers who are over 50 themselves discriminate less on age than younger managers.

-Like any form of discrimination, age discrimination in the UK is prohibited – the Equality Act of 2010 came into force in 2012 and contains some far reaching provisions.
+Like any form of discrimination, age discrimination in the UK is prohibited – the Equality Act of 2010 came into force in 2012 and contains some far-reaching provisions.
 Many have won such age discrimination cases, yet it remains difficult to prove.
-So, if you are a professional over the age of 50, what can you do yourself to minimise the potential bias?
+So, if you are a professional over the age of 50, what can you do yourself to minimize the potential bias?
 Below we offer plenty of tips for applying after the age of 50.

 Job searching over 50: do your homework